 Perhaps I’m too presumptuous in my decisions.
 Maybe my outlook on this need not be as grim as I’m making it to be.
 Should I bite the bullet and go back to aircraft maintenance?
 Well, I still get shudders at the thought, so, nope!
 But, every time I look at my shrinking bank account, my mind starts to shift farther from “nope” to “eh, maybe.”

 The next time I get paid to do something, I keep telling myself it’ll be for something I enjoy (hell, I’ll settle for mild contentment at this point).
 That’s looking like less and less the case, and it worries me.
 Sometimes, I wonder if I should’ve stayed in the military.
 Thankfully, I come back to my senses.
 I believe I’ve mentally and emotionally recovered enough to the point where I can take to task whatever challenges I’m presented with to the best of my ability.
 But, I’d like to do that with something I like, like what I’m doing right now . . . writing.

-In the meantime, I’ve been doing what most “recruitment gurus” suggest NOT to do, and that is rapid fire copies of my resume to any and every online job posting that Linkedin and Facebook think I’m a match for.
-I’m pretty sure it’s counterproductive and there are better, more efficient ways of approaching the job market (as in the many job fairs I apply to but always chicken out of at the last minute) but perhaps when I get desperate enough (as in my bank account starts dipping to critical, poverty-inducing levels), then I might just go about it in that smarter and less stupid way.
+In the meantime, I’ve been doing what most “recruitment gurus” suggest NOT to do, and that is rapid-fire copies of my resume to any and every online job posting that Linkedin and Facebook think I’m a match for.
+I’m pretty sure it’s counterproductive, and there are better, more efficient ways of approaching the job market (as in the many job fairs I apply to but always chicken out of at the last minute).
+Still, perhaps when I get desperate enough (as in my bank account starts dipping to critical, poverty-inducing levels), then I might just go about it in that smarter and less stupid way.